Overview

 >The include preprocessor directive

-A pre-processor directive, which instructs the compiler (#include <header.h>
+A pre-processor directive, which instructs the compiler (#include <header.h>) to include the contents of the header library in our program.

 /* < > tells the compiler to look for this